 “Though the markets may be complex, they are not impenetrable, and I am confident in our abilities to continue developing data-driven analyses to inform policy,” Berman said in a statement.

-Under Berman, the SEC has started using a system, dubbed Midas, to collect trading data generated by exchange companies such as NYSE Euronext (NYX) and CBOE Holdings Inc. (CBOE) The system gives the SEC access to the same data acquired by banks and high- frequency traders.
+Under Berman, the SEC has started using a system, dubbed Midas, to collect trading data generated by exchange companies such as NYSE Euronext (NYX:US) and CBOE Holdings Inc. (CBOE:US) The system gives the SEC access to the same data acquired by banks and high- frequency traders.

 Berman, 46, also played a key role in writing a rule, known as the consolidated audit trail, which requires exchanges to track all orders and trades.